Sony Xperia T: T-Rex

 The camera controls on the Xperia T are available on two taskbars on either side of the viewfinder.
 On the left you get four shortcuts to various settings, while the still camera/camcorder toggle, the virtual shutter and a thumbnail of the last photo taken are on the right.

 The menu key brings up two pages of extra settings - scenes, resolution, smile detection, geotagging, image stabilization and focus mode among others.

 The Sony Xperia T is by all means an impressive phone.
-The dual-core Krait does a great job of competing with many other flagships not only on its home of our reviewers recommend us turf, but in the quad-core arena as well.
+The dual-core Krait does a great job of competing with many other flagships not only on its home turf, but in the quad-core arena as well.
 Add to that a display that pushes out an impressive amount of pixels without issue, and a streamlined Android ICS interface that introduces some nifty features and optimizations not offered by other OEMs, you have a package that is very well put together.